Fiber Optic Measurements, OTDR Trace Recording and Analysis

 b) Mechanical connection

-The OTDR trace show a peak, usually quite strong.
+The OTDR trace shows a peak, usually quite strong.
 It shows a peak the mechanical connection (even if this connection has angle polishing - FC / APC, SC / APC, LC / APC, or with immersion gel in the fibrlock), the reverse reflection inevitably occurs.
 The level of the signal after the peak usually somewhat drops, and it drops more than on the splice joint (a good connection is when it decreases 0.1 dB or less, if it decreases much more than 0.1 dB, we pick up lint-free sloth, alcohol, compressed air, cotton sticks and clean the sockets, pig-tails and patch cords, and if the fibrlock has faults we splice it again).
 But do not forget that with cross connect we have 1 mechanical connection and right next to it 2 fused connections!
 So attenuation can also cause poor splice of the cable fiber with the pigtail, and the OTDR trace does not show these 2 fusion splices and 1 mechanical connection separately, because they are too close to each other.

 If the fibers with different dispersions and different kilometric attenuation are joined, the can be seeming attenuation increase as in the case of splices.
 What do the parameters of this peak depend on?